Addiction Services

 Andrew House Treatment Center

-Bay Cove's Andrew House Treatment Center is an acute treatment facility that provides medically monitored detoxification to individuals over 18 years old who need short-term care and treatment for addiction to alcohol, benzodiazepines, heroin, methamphetamines, and other opiates.
-We prioritize admission of individuals who struggle with the challenges associated with substance use disorder (SUD) and homelessness.
-Services are provided in a safe, welcoming atmosphere.
+Bay Cove's Andrew House Treatment Center is an acute treatment facility that provides medically monitored detoxification to individuals over 18 years old seeking treatment for addiction to heroin/opiates, alcohol, benzodiazepines, and methamphetamines.

 Andrew House admits patients 24 hours a day, 365 days a year.
 Admission to the program requires a call to our intake department at 617-318-5600.